 The Tuolumne River is rafting Nirvana.
 This dam controlled summer run has fun Class IV and IV+ rapids and beautiful scenery.
 The "T", as it's lovingly called begins in Yosemite on the North Face of Mount Lyell and flows through Tuolumne Meadows and the Grand Canyon of the Tuolumne before being impounded by Hetch Hetchy Reservoir.

-Downstream of the park boundary the Tuolumne flows through a classic Sierra Nevada river canyon full of Class IV Rapids and great campsites.
-The T can be done in one day but why?
+The Tuolumne can be done in one day but why?
 The camps on the Tuolumne are downright beautiful and the side hikes to water slides on the Clavey River and North Fork of the Tuolumne are well worth the effort.

 Mile 0: Put-in at Meral's Pool.
 Part of the adventure is a 6 mile drive down a steep dirt road to reach put-in.